scalp42/aws_tools/cookbooks/s3encrypt/README.md

 ### *AWS Configuration*

-Your AWS profile must provide permissions for your user account to encrypt/decrypt using KMS as well as reading and writing to an S3 bucket of your choice.
+Your local AWS profile must provide permissions for your user account to encrypt/decrypt using KMS as well as reading and writing to an S3 bucket of your choice.
 An example IAM policy showing an appropriate configuration is below:

 ```
 {